gnzlbg/sleef-sys/readme.md

   [`BUILD_DFT`](https://sleef.org/compile.xhtml) option): SLEEF also includes SIMD-vectorized and parallelized subroutines for discrete Fourier transform (DFT) with an API similar to FFTW.
+* **all_extensions** (default: disabled): Generate sse and avx instructions even if the corresponding target feature flags are not set.
+This is useful for crates doing runtime detection of SIMD capabilites.

 ### Platform support